-Behavior that strays from the goals and mission of the University and Student Housing Services will not be accepted.
-Any form of bigotry, threats, intimidation, violence, or other forms of harassment or oppression against any member of our community is not welcome and will be addressed by Student Housing Services staff.
+All students who live in on-campus residential communities should feel welcome, valued and safe, and deserve to be treated with respect.
+Behavior that strays from the goals and mission of the University and Student Housing Services (SHS) will not be accepted.
+Any form of bigotry, threats, intimidation, violence, or other forms of harassment or oppression against any member of our community is not welcome and will be addressed by SHS staff.

-Disciplinary action may be taken against any student of the University of Hawaiʻi at Mānoa community for any misconduct or violation of University and/or Student Housing Services policies and regulations including, but not limited, to the following types of conduct:
+The Community Standards are established to help students be part of communities that are inclusive, respectful and conducive to academic pursuits.
+Disciplinary action may be taken against any member of the residential community for any misconduct or violation of University and/or SHS policies and regulations including, but not limited to, the following types of conduct:

-- B. Violation of standards of conduct and/or regulations contained in the current University of Hawaiʻi at Mānoa Handbook, catalog, and UHM Student Conduct Code.
+- Violation of standards of conduct and/or regulations contained in the current University of Hawaiʻi at Mānoa Handbook, catalog, and UHM Student Conduct Code.
 The UHM Student Conduct Code can be found on-line at http://studentaffairs.manoa.hawaii.edu/policies/conduct_code/.

-- D. All residents are expected to know and comply with all applicable Federal, State and local laws and guidelines.
+- All residents are expected to know and comply with all applicable Federal, State and local laws and guidelines.